 Are There Any Problems with 2FA?

 The main concern is that you will lose the primary authentication device that allows your second phase of identification – whether that’s your smartphone or your ‘widget’.
-However, most services have special passcodes or recovery processes that can be used to unlock your account if anything does go wrong.
+However, most services have special passcodes or recovery processes that can unlock your account if anything goes wrong.

 What are other security measures that can be put in place alongside 2FA?

 It’s always advisable to use a Virtual Private Network (VPN) when you are online.
-It downloads a piece of software to your devices which keep all of your data secure in a private tunnel, with added encryption to keep it undetectable and unreadable in transit.
+It downloads a piece of software to your devices, which keeps all of your data secure in a private tunnel, with added encryption to keep it undetectable and unreadable in transit.

 With a VPN, it’s as though you were never online in the first place.
-Cybercriminals, hackers, malware, bugs and any types of malicious code are unable to even see you online, let alone access and compromise your data.
-There are plenty of VPN services on the market with free and paid for options and they are easy to set up and use.
+Cybercriminals, hackers, malware, bugs, and any type of malicious code are unable to even see you online, let alone access and compromise your data.
+There are plenty of VPN services on the market with free and paid-for options, and they are easy to set up and use.

 In conclusion, two-factor authentication is a welcome addition to the online security arsenal and one that you can expect to see more of in the coming year.
 Passwords are not the best examples of security as we humans tend to have lousy memories and handle too many accounts.
 Combine it with stronger passwords (using a random password generator if necessary) and a VPN, and your online experiences will remain safe, secure, and as enjoyable as ever.